aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

               ...
  ```

-Additionally, there are three statistics interfaces between the Shell and CL (one for each CL DDR controller).
-If the DDR controllers are being used by the CL, then the interfaces must be connected between the Shell and the DRAM interface controller modules. **WARNING** If the stats interfaces are not connected, the DDR controllers will not function.
-However, the CL developer should not otherwise use them since they are specific to Shell management functions.
-If the DDR controllers are not used by the CL, then the interfaces can be left unconnected.

-**NOTE:** *There is no performance or frequency difference between the four DRAM controllers regardless whether they resides in the CL or the Shell logic*

-Each DRAM interface is accessed via an AXI-4 interface:

--   AXI-4 (CL Master and DRAM controller is slave) – 512-bit AXI-4 interface to read/write DDR.

-There is a single status signal that the DRAM interface is trained and ready for access.
-The addressing uses ROW/COLUMN/BANK (Interleaved) mapping of AXI address to DRAM Row/Col/BankGroup.
-The Read and Write channels are serviced with round-robin arbitration (i.e. equal priority).

-The DRAM interface uses the Xilinx DDR-4 Interface controller.
-The AXI-4 interface adheres to the Xilinx specification.
-Uncorrectable ECC errors are signaled with RRESP.
-ECC error status can be read using AWS Management Software APIs.

 ### DRAM Content Preservation between AFI Loads (Future)

 In future Shell versions a DRAM content preservation feature will be implemented.
 This feature allows the DDR state to be preserved when dynamically changing CL logic.
 The current Shell version will not guarantee preservation of DRAM contents if the CL logic is re-loaded.